dharFr/gallery/README.md

  - [grunt-contrib-copy][grunt-contrib-copy]
  - [grunt-targethtml][grunt-targethtml]

-For now, as the original version didn't fit mt needs, I used my own [forked version](https://github.com/dharFr/grunt-targethtml) of grunt-targethtml plugin.
-Until my (merged) [fix](https://github.com/changer/grunt-targethtml/pull/3) has not been published on *npm*, you'll have to clone my version to run the `targethtml` task.

 ## Install

 Just [clone][clone] the repo.
 You already know how to do this, right?
 Then you'll probably need to run `npm install` in the root folder to install grunt dependencies.